AP Approval Workflow

 • Add rejection comments so vendors understand returns — quick-pick reasons speed up common cases like duplicate invoices.

-• Keep vendor contracts current: over_contract or needs_review bills skip auto-approve regardless of amount.
+• Keep vendor contracts current: bills flagged Over Contract or Needs Review skip auto-approve regardless of amount.

 In-depth guide